 Article III of the WI Land+Water Bylaws states that voting membership shall be open to county Land Conservation Committee (LCC) members and conservation department staff operating under the authorities granted in Chapter 92 WI Statutes.
 The WI Land+Water Board of Directors annually establishes association member dues amounts based on the amount needed to support the activities of the association and maintain a reserve.
 The association notifies each county of annual dues assessments by May 1 of each year.

 Individual County Members: We also offer a membership option for LCC supervisors or LCD staff in non-member counties.
 Any individual LCC supervisor or county department staff of a non-member county may become an individual member by paying the "Individual Member" fee.
 All association services are available to individual members at member costs, but they have no voting rights at annual meetings.
 Individual members may participate and vote on all other WI Land+Water activities.

 County Area Associations: Wisconsin counties belong to one of eight area associations that share common resource concerns.
 Your area association is the place where your staff and supervisors can find out how neighboring counties are addressing issues.
 It's where you elect representatives to the WI Land+Water Board of Directors and the state Land and Water Conservation Board.
 If you feel like you are on an island, then the area association is one way to get solutions to problems that are common to your neighbors.
 Dues and other business are determined by each individual area association.
 Please contact your area association chair to learn more.

 Any individual or organization that has a common interest in the mission or purposes of WI Land+Water may become an associate members provided they pay the associate member dues.
-WI Land+Water services are available to associate members at discounted costs, as determined by the Board of Directors, but associate members have no voting rights.
+Associate members will be recognized for example on the WI Land+Water website.
+Associate members have no voting rights.